ESCOMP/mizuRoute/docs/README.md

 # Working on documentation

+mizuRoute documentation is written in reStructuredText (RST) format.
+All the rst files are under source directory.

 ## Instruction for local doc build after you changes rst files

 0. If you have not created sphinx python environment, please create it first